 - Retention of records;

 - Dealing with auditors; and

 - Whistleblowing policy.

-- The Board is supported by the following two (2) Board Committees which operates within its own specific terms of reference:-
+The Board is supported by the following three (3) Board Committees which operates within its own specific terms of reference:-

 The Risk Management Committee comprises the heads of departments and Group’s senior management.
 The Risk Management Committee reports to Audit and Governance Committee on quarterly basis.

-The Board Committees undertake in-depth deliberation of the issues at hand before tabling its recommendations thereon to the Board.
+The Board Committees undertake in-depth deliberation of the issues at hand before the Chairman of the respective Board Committees reports and/or tables its recommendations to the Board.